knwright/ShowMeTheSasquatch/README.md

 Use Flask instead of Dash for deployment
 Create nicer website using Bootstrap
 Tell a better overall story, link to Bigfoot sources, images, etc.
+Change csv files to mongo_db
+Use flask to

+##Group Members:

-##Group Members: Katie Wright, Erin Lampa, Justin Miller, Ricky Ravin, Dave Kingsly
+Katie Wright, Erin Lampa, Justin Miller, Ricky Ravin, Dave Kingsly